TDStrasser/KookaBlockly-Reference/docs/source/using.rst

   There is a check-box which when ticked will cause the script window to stay visible in front of other windows on the computer screen.

-  This window presents a live view of the generated MicroPython script and it is possible to watch the MicroPython script being dynamically altered as the KookaBlockly script is being edited.
+  This window presents a live view of the generated MicroPython script and it is possible to watch the MicroPython script being dynamically altered as the **KookaBlockly** script is being edited.

 .. figure:: images/kblockly-show-script-window.png
    :width: 400
    :align: center

-   KookaBlockly-generated MicroPython script window
+   **KookaBlockly**-generated MicroPython script window

 Connection